Punic language: Comments

 As a Latin transliteration, the text as recorded necessarily departs from the original Punic speech.
-Lines 930-939 have only servived in one manuscript, the "Ambrosianus" A (the "Ambrosian Palimpsest").
+Lines 930-939 have only survived in one manuscript, the "Ambrosianus" A (the "Ambrosian Palimpsest").
 The "unknown" text, lines 940-949, has also survived in three manuscripts of the Palatine family (P).
 The several manuscript sources show many differences among them, with the P scripts showing some words being split out and some mis-interpretations.
 The "unknown" text used here is from the Ambrosianus A; both families have lost small chunks of text over time.
 Recently efforts have been made to, among other things, fill in the redactions in the "unknown language" part and to properly split the morphemes.
 The close mirroring between lines 930-931/940 and lines 937/947 (underlined above) suggests that the "unknown language" text (lines 940-949) is also Punic.
 Gratwick and Krahmalkov conclude that the more corrupted "unknown" form (940-949) is earlier (basically Plautus's own text in Punic), while lines 930-939 reflect a “late 'scholar's repair'” from Late Antiquity in Neo-Punic.

 Some Punic phrases known in the text include: